deepjyoti30/cpf/README.md

 ### Being worked on

-1. Folder copying support.
+1. Progress Bar (Buggy).

 ### Things to Add

-1. Progress bar support.
-2. Try to make it more efficient.
+1. Try to make it more efficient.
-3. Add Windows support (not tested yet, please notify me if it does).
+2. Add Windows support (not tested yet, please notify me if it does).

 ### Issues